flamewave000/plutonium-mirror/README.md

 5. Click "Add" on the prompt that appears.
 6. Enjoy!

+## How to Use Local Files

+In order to use local files for your images, you have to be using a Chromium based browser (Chrome, Brave, Edge, Vivaldi, Epic, Slim, Torch, Comodo, etc.).
+This is due to Firefox's Add-On Signing restrictions which are basically just a huge PITA.
+To find out how to do this for chromium, go to the [How To Use Local](HowToUseLocal.md) guide.

 ## For Developers

 This extension is designed to work in both Chromium and Firefox browsers using the exact same JavaScript/Manifest/HTML.
 Please adhere to this and make sure to test all changes in both browsers.